ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca.md

 1. Items in the onboarding checklist correspond to each of the following steps.
 Click the action arrows on the checklist page that are associated with each item to complete the steps.

    The setup steps are different depending on how you're going to use the service instance.
-The following table lists each installation type:

    | Type | Description |
    | --- | --- |